 Full-time MPH international students must verify with OIS their eligibility for a practicum opportunity outside of Baltimore before applying for it.
-Information on eligibility for CPT is detailed on the OIS website:
+Information on eligibility for CPT is detailed on the OIS website: https://ois.jhu.edu/students/current-f-1-students/f-1-training-and-employment/curricular-practical-training/ and questions must be directed to OIS@jhu.edu.

-https://ois.jhu.edu/Immigration and Visas/F1 Student/F-

-1 Training and Employment/Curricular Practical Training/ and questions must be directed to OIS@jhu.edu.